-Hardware acceleration, if active, is used in the Manager's Preview mode and in the Viewer.
+Hardware Acceleration

 With hardware acceleration turned on, pictures are shown more quickly in those two parts of the program, especially when you are not using the default zoom level.

 If you are have any of these options active, we strongly recommend installing the latest driver for your graphics card.
 Also, install only drivers that have received WHQL certification-these have been tested and approved by Microsoft.